 6. European Rights

-If you reside or otherwise find yourself in the territory of the European Economic Area (EEA), we are committed to facilitate the exercise of your rights granted by the data protection laws of these territories.
+If you reside or otherwise find yourself in the territory of the European Economic Area, Switzerland or the United Kingdom, we are committed to facilitating the exercise of your rights granted by the data protection laws of these territories.
 You can also contact us at any time to discuss your privacy concerns.